Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Introduction

 \section{Introduction}

 This paper deals with diffusive behaviour in heterogeneous media for interacting particle systems.
 More precisely, we address the problem of energy fluctuations for chains of oscillators with random defects.
 In the last fifty years, it has been recognized that introducing disorder in interacting particle systems has a drastic effect on the conduction properties of the material \cite{CL}.
-As far as we know, the only mathematically tractable model of oscillators is the one-dimensional system with harmonic interactions \cite{MR2784282}.
-The anharmonic case is poorly understood from a rigorous point of view, but since the works of Peierls \cite{P1,P2}, it is admitted that non-linear interactions between atoms should play a crucial role in the derivation of the Fourier's law.
-In \cite{MR2480742, MR2185330,MR2082192} (among others) the authors proposed to model anharmonicity by stochastic perturbations, in order to recover the expected diffusivity.
-In some sense, the noise simulates the effect of non-linearities, and the conductivity of the one-dimensional chain becomes finite and positive.
-Being inspired by all these previous works, the aim of this paper is to prove the diffusivity of disordered harmonic chains perturbed by an energy conserving noise.
+The most mathematically tractable model of oscillators is the one-dimensional system with harmonic interactions \cite{MR2784282}.
+The anharmonic case is poorly understood from a mathematical point of view, but since the works of Peierls \cite{P1,P2}, it is admitted that non-linear interactions between atoms should play a crucial role in the derivation of the Fourier law.
+In \cite{MR2480742, MR2185330,MR2082192} (among many others) the authors propose to model anharmonicity by stochastic perturbations, in order to recover the expected macroscopic behavior: in some sense, the noise simulates the effect of non-linearities.
+Being inspired by all these previous works, the aim of this paper is to prove the diffusive energy behavior of disordered harmonic chains perturbed by an energy conserving noise.
 Moreover we prove that all the disorder effects are, on a sufficiently large scale, contained in a diffusion coefficient, which depends on the statistics of the field, but not on the randomness itself.

-The disorder effect has already been investigated for lattice gas dynamics: the first article dealing with scaling limits of particle systems in random environment is the remarkable work of Fritz \cite{F}, and since then the subject has attracted a lot of interest, for example in \cite{MR2021195,MR2446327,MR2540160,MR2271489}.
-These papers share one main feature: the models are non-gradient due to the presence of the disorder.
-Except in \cite{F}, non-gradient systems are often solved by establishing a microscopic Fourier's law up to a small fluctuating term, following the sophisticated method initially developed by Varadhan in \cite{MR1354152}, and generalized to non-reversible dynamics \cite{MR1653397}.